 Thursday October 2, 2008, Day 21

-Today’s forecasts call for force 4-5 SE winds but here and now we have only an 8 knot E breeze.
-The barometer, still rising, is now at 1016 mB.
-It is not as cold as it was in recent mornings, the cabin temperature is 20°C (68°F).
+Today’s forecasts called for force 4-5 SE winds but here and now we had only an 8 knot E breeze.
+The barometer, still rising, was now at 1016 mB.
+It was not as cold as it was in recent mornings, the cabin temperature is 20°C (68°F).
 I started preparing for departure.
-My plan is to go to Marathi, the furthest north that I will go before turning S for Partheni, Leros.
+My plan was to go to Marathi, the furthest north that I will go before turning S for Partheni, Leros.

 It was fairly calm here.
 I swam and put up the tent.
 I read and updated the computer inventory for 2 lockers.
 There are now only two more spaces to go before updating all of the boat’s inventory.